csurfer/sublime_black/README.md

 ## Settings

 * Line length setting for the package is set to 88 by default to be in sync with `black`.
-If you intend to change the same `Open command palete -> Goto Preferences: Black Settings - User -> Change "line_length"` to the value you desire.
+If you intend to change the same `Open command palette -> Goto Preferences: Black Settings - User -> Change "line_length"` to the value you desire.
 * Locale setting for the package (required by click's http://click.pocoo.org/5/python3/#python-3-surrogate-handling) by default is set to `en_CA.UTF-8`.
-If you intend to change the same `Open command palete -> Goto Preferences: Black Settings - User -> Change "encoding"` to the value you desire.
+If you intend to change the same `Open command palette -> Goto Preferences: Black Settings - User -> Change "encoding"` to the value you desire.
 * String quotes or prefixes are normalized by the default to be in sync with `black`.
 This works great for new projects, but may not be the default you want for existing projects.
 Check out [the docs](https://github.com/ambv/black#strings) for specific details.
-If you intend to change the same `Open command palete -> Goto Preferences: Black Settings - User -> Change "skip_string_normalization"` to either `true` or `false` (the default).
+If you intend to change the same `Open command palette -> Goto Preferences: Black Settings - User -> Change "skip_string_normalization"` to either `true` or `false` (the default).

 ## Notes